kanishk-jain-01/tweetwise-ai/memory-bank/progress.md

 - [ ] 60% user retention after 7 days
 - [ ] 4.5+ star user satisfaction rating

-## Next Milestone: MVP Completion
+## Next Milestone: AI Integration Complete

-**Target Date**: 3-5 weeks from now
+**Target Date**: 2-3 weeks from now
 **Key Deliverables**:
-- Fully functional tweet composer with auto-save.
+- Fully integrated OpenAI API services
-- Real-time AI-powered spell check and grammar suggestions.
+- Real-time spell and grammar checking
-- A complete and responsive dashboard for managing tweets and AI feedback.
+- Tweet critique and analysis features
+- Comprehensive error handling and caching
+- Performance optimization and monitoring

 The project is in early stages but has a solid foundation with comprehensive planning and documentation.
 The next phase focuses on implementing core functionality to achieve the MVP milestone.